25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB.md

 ### Database

 The database can be defined as a physical container of collections.
-MongoDB server can have one or more databases.
+MongoDB server can have one or more databases

 The default database for MongoDB is test.
-In the absence of any database, collections will be stored in the test database.
+In the absence of any database, collections will be stored in the test database

 The command to check databases in MongoDB Server: